jyn514/jyn514.github.io/content/a-year-to-fix-security.md

 That's more than enough to run 5.3-flash, and it will probably get around 30 tokens/second once it releases.
 For 256 GB, the price starts at around $9,500.

-Further improvements in user-space software can get half-again the throughput through [changes to the model decoder](https://arxiv.org/abs/2607.00501).
+Further improvements in software can get half-again the throughput through [changes to the model decoder](https://arxiv.org/abs/2607.00501).
 If we extrapolate that to the M5, that would put the total throughput at around 45 tokens/second.